 When & where: 15-18 August 2019, Hasselt

-Not for the faint-hearted, Rampage Open Air is a high-octane drum and bass and dubstep festival in the city of Lommel.
+Not for the faint-hearted, Rampage is a high-octane drum and bass and dubstep festival in the city of Antwerp.
 Now entering its second decade, the festival is well recognised across Europe as a key meeting place for fans of these genres of dance music.
 Expect light shows as huge as the sound systems.

 Now a rock giant, Rock Werchter;s illustrious 30 year history has seen royalty such as the Arctic Monkeys and Metallica grace its stage in front of 150,000 punters.
 That said, the festival isn't all rock, rock, rock, but is also peppered with a hint of electronic, hip-hop and pop; artists such as Kylie Minogue, The Blaze and Years & Years will this year be making an appearance.